Divdude77/Python-Autoclicker/README.md

 # Python-Autoclicker
-A simple autoclicker made with Python using threading
+A simple yet efficient autoclicker made with Python using threading

 ## Setup
 After downloading *main.py* and *requirements.txt*, in your terminal, execute: